jcraver1021/tarot-journal/README.md

 "meaning".

-Therefore use of this application implies that you consent to using it under these terms; any perceived connection to the supernatural is something you have imported yourself, and the author is not responsible for that.
+Therefore use of this application implies that you consent to using it under these terms and you agree that any perceived connection to the supernatural is something you have imported yourself and that you do not hold the author responsible for that.

 ### Pages